meilisearch/documentation/learn/core_concepts/the_primary_key.md

         "indexedDocuments":null
         },
     "error":{
         "message":"Document identifier `1@` is invalid.
-A document identifier can be of type integer or string, only composed of alphanumeric characters (a-z A-Z 0-9), hyphens (-) and underscores (_).","code":"invalid_document_id", "type":"invalid_request",
+A document identifier can be of type integer or string, only composed of alphanumeric characters (a-z A-Z 0-9), hyphens (-) and underscores (_).", "code":"invalid_document_id",
+        "type":"invalid_request",
         "link":"https://docs.meilisearch.com/errors#invalid_document_id"
         },